aleemont1/hpc-progetto/README.md

    file at each iteration; the executable is run and the output is processed to produce an animation omp-circles.avi.\
    (This action runs the `omp.movie` target and processes the output through `gnuplot` and `ffmpeg`, automagically).\
-   *Note: the execution is run on 6 threads by default.*
+   *Note: the execution is run on 8 threads by default.
+Set the OMP_N_THR variable to change this option*

 - **`make mpi-movie`**\
    compile the executable mpi-circles.movie that writes a gnuplot